vartika-singh28/TicTacToe-using-vanilla-javaScript/README.md

 ## Objective

-This project aims to develop a Tic Tac Toe game using JavaSCript.
+This project aims to develop a Tic Tac Toe game using JavaScript.
 It mainly consists of developing and implementing a computer program that plays Tic Tac Toe against another player.
 In order to understand what Tic Tac Toe game is and how to play the game, below is the description.

 ## Game Description